fizt656/LabLens/README.md

 ## Message Examples

 ### Patient Message Sample:
-> Your cholesterol levels show some areas that need attention.
-Your total cholesterol is elevated at 262 mg/dL, and your LDL (bad) cholesterol is high at 166 mg/dL.
-The good news is your HDL (good) cholesterol is at a healthy level of 70 mg/dL.
+> I'm reaching out about your recent lab results, which show your cholesterol levels are still a bit high, similar to three months ago.
+Your total cholesterol is 262, and your LDL, sometimes called "bad" cholesterol, is 149.
+Both of these numbers are higher than we'd like to see.
+We want your total cholesterol to be under 200 and your LDL under 100.
+Your triglycerides, another type of fat in your blood, have also gone up slightly to 189, which is just above the normal range of under 150.
+The good news is your HDL, or "good" cholesterol, looks great at 80, which is even better than it was three months ago.
+This is helpful for your heart health.
 >
-> To help improve these numbers, focus on eating more fruits, vegetables, and whole grains.
-Try to include fish like salmon twice a week for healthy omega-3 fats.
-Limit foods high in saturated fat like red meat and full-fat dairy.
-Regular exercise - even 30 minutes of walking most days - can make a big difference.
+> To help bring your cholesterol and triglycerides down, focusing on your diet and exercise will be very important.
+For diet, try to eat more foods like fruits, vegetables, and whole grains.
+Foods like oatmeal, beans, and lentils are great because they have fiber that helps lower cholesterol.
+You should also try to eat more fish like salmon, tuna, or mackerel, which are rich in omega-3s.
+It's important to cut back on foods high in unhealthy fats, like fried foods, processed snacks, and fatty meats.
+Limiting sugary drinks and desserts will also help with your triglycerides.
+For exercise, try to get at least 30 minutes of moderate activity most days of the week, like brisk walking, swimming, or cycling.
+Even small improvements can make a big difference over time.
 >
-> We'll recheck your cholesterol in 6-8 weeks to see how you're doing.
+> We'll want to recheck your labs in about three months to see how these changes are working.
+Remember, making these lifestyle adjustments is a powerful way to improve your heart health.
+We're here to support you every step of the way.
 Please contact our office if you have any questions.

 ### Staff Message Sample:
-> • **Results:** TC 262 mg/dL (high, ref <200), LDL 166 mg/dL (high, ref <130), HDL 70 mg/dL (normal, ref >40), TG 111 mg/dL (normal, ref <150)
-> • **Trends:** No prior data available for comparison
+> • **Results:**
-> • **Risk Assessment:** Elevated cardiovascular risk due to high LDL-C, mitigated by optimal HDL-C
-> • **Clinical Significance:** Per AHA/ACC guidelines, LDL >160 mg/dL indicates high risk, consider statin therapy
-> • **Therapeutic Plan:** Lifestyle modifications (Mediterranean diet, 150 min/week exercise), consider atorvastatin 20mg daily
-> • **Follow-up:** Recheck lipid panel in 6-8 weeks, assess statin tolerance and efficacy
+>   - **Current (2 wk ago) Lipid Panel:**
+>     - Total Cholesterol: 262 mg/dL (High; Ref: <200 mg/dL normal)
+>     - HDL-C: 80 mg/dL (Normal; Ref: >60 mg/dL optimal)
+>     - Triglycerides (TG): 189 mg/dL (Borderline; Ref: <150 mg/dL normal)
+>     - LDL-C: 149 mg/dL (High; Ref: <100 mg/dL optimal)
+>     - Cholesterol/HDL Ratio: 3.3 (Normal; Ref: Below average risk: <2.34, Average risk: 2.35-4.12)
+>     - LDL/HDL Ratio: 1.9 (Normal; Ref: Below average risk: <2.34, Average risk: 2.35-4.12)
+>     - Non-HDL-C: 182 mg/dL (High; Ref: <130 mg/dL optimal)
+>   - **Previous (3 mo ago) Lipid Panel:**
+>     - Total Cholesterol: 260 mg/dL (High; Ref: <200 mg/dL normal)
+>     - HDL-C: 70 mg/dL (Normal; Ref: >60 mg/dL optimal)
+>     - Triglycerides (TG): 111 mg/dL (Normal; Ref: <150 mg/dL normal)
+>     - LDL-C: 166 mg/dL (High; Ref: <100 mg/dL optimal)
+>     - Cholesterol/HDL Ratio: 3.7 (Normal; Ref: Below average risk: <2.34, Average risk: 2.35-4.12)
+>     - LDL/HDL Ratio: 2.4 (Borderline; Ref: Below average risk: <2.34, Average risk: 2.35-4.12)
+>     - Non-HDL-C: 190 mg/dL (High; Ref: <130 mg/dL optimal)
-> • **Patient Education:** Dietary counseling provided, exercise recommendations discussed
+> • **Trends:**
-> • **Documentation:** Z13.220 (screening for lipid disorders), E78.5 (hyperlipidemia, unspecified)
+>   - **Total Cholesterol:** Relatively stable (260 mg/dL to 262 mg/dL, +0.77% increase)
+>   - **HDL-C:** Increased from 70 mg/dL to 80 mg/dL (+14.28% increase), a favorable trend.
+>   - **Triglycerides:** Increased significantly from 111 mg/dL to 189 mg/dL (+70.27% increase), shifting from normal to borderline high.
+This is a concerning trend.
+>   - **LDL-C:** Decreased from 166 mg/dL to 149 mg/dL (-10.24% decrease), a favorable trend, although still significantly elevated.
+>   - **Cholesterol/HDL Ratio:** Decreased from 3.7 to 3.3 (-10.81% decrease), indicating improved overall ratio.
+>   - **LDL/HDL Ratio:** Decreased from 2.4 to 1.9 (-2

 ## File Structure